amon28/Addon-Templates/README.md

 # Addon-Templates

-# This repo is for addon templates that I made
+## This repo is a collection of templates that I made you can also use this in your addons.